tridashafox/SFStarEditor/README.md

 C++ [Visual Studio 2022](https://visualstudio.microsoft.com/) project.
 If you don't want to install Visual Studio, you have the option of downloading a [Microsoft VM with it already installed](https://developer.microsoft.com/en-us/windows/downloads/virtual-machines/).

 Note: Requires zlib1.dll which can be installed with vcpkg https://vcpkg.io/en/package/zlib when building.
 If you don't want to get it and build it with vckpg (which in itself is hard to setup) then there is a version of the dll in [nifscope](https://github.com/fo76utils/nifskope/releases/).
 Don't download it from a random site.
 You will also need the zlib.h for version zlib 1.2.13 to go with the dll.
 This can be found in the "Source code
 (zip)" in the [zlib source on github](https://github.com/madler/zlib/releases/tag/v1.2.13).
 You just need the zlib.h from the zip and nothing else.
-You can put this in with the source code directory for this project with the code, but... you will need to change the `#include <zlib.h>` to `#include "zlib.h"` in the two source files - espmanger.h and espreadbiom.cpp (ignore the one after `#ifdef STATIC_ZLIB` it is not used).
+You can put this in with the source code directory for this project with the code, but... you will need to change the `#include <zlib.h>` to `#include "zlib.h"` in the two source files - espmanger.h and espreadbiom.cpp (ignore the one after `#ifdef STATIC_ZLIB` as it is not used).

 Why is this zlib thing so complicated:
 1. vcpkg is a pain to install and get it to work correctly and requires include paths enviroment variables to be set up correctly.